coq-community/atbr/README.md

 ## Acknowledgements

-We would like to thank Guilhem Moulin and Sebastien Briais, who participated to a preliminary version of this project.

-We are also grateful to Assia Mahboubi, Matthieu Sozeau, Bruno Barras, and Hugo Herbelin for highly stimulating discussions, as well as numerous hints for solving various problems.
+The initial authors would like to thank Guilhem Moulin and Sebastien Briais, who participated to a preliminary version of this project.
+They are also grateful to Assia Mahboubi, Matthieu Sozeau, Bruno Barras, and Hugo Herbelin for highly stimulating discussions, as well as numerous hints for solving various problems.